TaranjyotS/InterviewPrep/docs/my_profile.md

 The paper explains that unlike RDBMS, which struggles with unstructured or semi-structured data, Elasticsearch is schema-less and document-oriented, allowing for faster and more flexible data retrieval.
 The inverted index, a core concept in Elasticsearch, enables quick searches by mapping terms to their respective documents.
 The use of stopword lists and other optimization techniques further enhances search speed and relevancy.

-The authors highlight several use cases for Elasticsearch, including as a general-purpose document store, an analysis tool, an auto-completer, a spell checker, and a warning engine.
+This highlights several use cases for Elasticsearch, including as a general-purpose document store, an analysis tool, an auto-completer, a spell checker, and a warning engine.
 They also describe how Elasticsearch distributes data across multiple nodes using shards, ensuring efficient storage and retrieval of large datasets.

 The paper concludes by suggesting future improvements for Elasticsearch, such as refining the stopword list, enhancing tokenization and normalization processes, and optimizing scoring functions for better search relevancy.
 Elasticsearch is positioned as a robust solution for big data analytics, providing efficient, scalable, and real-time search capabilities.